Finding the Top Financial Advisors in Bethesda, Maryland

-Trumbower Financial Advisors Investing Strategy
+Trumbower Financial Advisors Investment Strategy

 TFA deploys a five-step investment advisory process.
 It begins with establishing a long-term financial plan that considers the client’s investment goals.
 The firm then examines the client’s existing asset allocations against the information it gathered.
 It then develops a strategic asset allocation based on the data it gathered from the first two steps.
 Next, the advisor helps the client determine an investment policy statement (IPS).
 Finally, the firm and client agree on a regular schedule to review and rebalance the portfolio.

-Unless the advisor determines the client has a long-term time horizon, it will follow a Conservative Fixed-Income strategy.
+Unless the advisor determines the client has a long-term time horizon, it will follow a conservative fixed-income strategy.
 This generally involves investing in municipal bonds, FDIC-insured certificates of deposit (CDs).
 It may also utilize equity mutual funds and unleveraged broad index exchange-traded funds (ETFs).

-Edgemoor Investment Advisors
+Edgemoor Investment Advisors, Inc.

 Edgemoor Investment Advisors provides personalized investment advisory and financial planning services to clients.
 Investment services will be based on your needs and goals.
 Financial planning services follow a similar structure, but they tend to focus on financial situation analysis, income planning, insurance planning, risk management, college savings planning and more.

-Edgemoor Investment Advisors Investing Strategy
+Edgemoor Investment Advisors Investment Strategy

-Edgemoor Investment Advisors believes in building client portfolios according to their needs and goals rather than an firm-wide philosophy.
+Edgemoor Investment Advisors believes in building client portfolios according to their needs and goals rather than a firm-wide philosophy.
 To understand exactly what you're looking for out of your investments, the firm will talk with you to figure out your long- and short-term investment goals, risk tolerance, current financial position, time horizon and income needs.